Wondering how to start an autobiography?

 Think reader first.
 Yes it’s your autobiography and therefore the book is about you, but ultimately, books are about their readers.
 Remember to share the difficult parts of your journey as well as the successes.
 Readers will connect with your story at a much deeper level and be impacted that much more.

-Then share your story with the world!
+It’s time to share your story with the world!